tenbucker4/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple game of rock paper scissors made using javascript, played in the console.
+A simple game of rock paper scissors made using HTML, CSS and Javascript.